 Up to 60 socially-distanced diners can enjoy the temporary pop-up which covers 2,000 square feet and will be open Monday to Saturday from 5pm to 10pm.

 Rodrigo Rashinthe, The Coconut Tree’s operations director, said: ‘We’re thrilled to announce our ‘pop up’ right here in St Pauls Cheltenham, where our brand began.
 The community spirit here has always been strong, and we are so grateful to our neighbours at St Paul’s Church, for the opportunity to serve our locally loved, island-inspired dishes in an outdoor setting.’

 The restaurant will also be offering 50 per cent off for all ‘eat-in’ customers on Monday to Wednesday until the end of January 2022.

-Bookings for The Coconut Tree’s ‘pop-up on the lawn’ are now open and The Coconut Tree restaurant in Cheltenham will reopen for indoor dining from Monday 17 May 2021.
+Bookings for The Coconut Tree’s ‘pop-up on the lawn’ are now open and The Coconut Tree restaurant in Cheltenham has now reopened for indoor dining.

 By Maddy Richards

 All eyes were on the plans for a new indoor pitch and gym beside Kingsholm Stadium, but what fans were also looking at was...

 A major waterside redevelopment in Stroud and projects to future-proof some of its most historic buildings have received a...